UTM Campaign URL Builder

 utm_term was designed for paid-search keywords (the search term someone typed before clicking your ad). utm_content distinguishes between similar links — two different button copies in the same email, two different ad creatives in the same campaign.
 They aren't interchangeable, even though both are optional.

-There's no protocol limit but practical caps exist: Twitter shows the first ~280 characters, Slack previews 200, many email editors handle up to 2000 cleanly but some truncate at 250.
-The builder warns at 200 chars; consider shorter campaign names or a URL shortener for very long ones.
+There's no protocol limit but practical caps exist.
+Slack previews 200 characters, and many email editors handle up to 2,000 cleanly but some truncate around 250.
+X (Twitter) is the exception: it wraps every link via t.co so URL length is irrelevant for tweets — the ~280-character limit is for total tweet text, not the URL.
+The builder warns at 200 chars; consider shorter campaign names or a URL shortener for platforms other than X.

 Yes — shorten the already-tagged URL.
 The shortener stores the full UTM-tagged URL on its server and redirects to it; the user's browser sees the redirect resolve and analytics records the UTM parameters from the final URL.
 The order matters: tag first, shorten second.